zhaoyul/aposd-vs-clean-code/README.md

 much simpler than the code of the method (it omits implementation details), so the comments reduce the amount of information people must have in their heads.

+(Note: I changed the order of the two reasons for comments.)

 **UB:**